-At the Sprint 15 conference in February 2015, the 'Government as a Platform' model was announced with a stated goal of developing common digital service components for use by all government departments and the wider public sector.
-Delivering against that vision has been the sole work to date of the Government Digital Service (GDS) delivering first with GOV.UK, then Verify, and since with PAY, NOTIFY and PaaS (Platform as a Service).
-But a question is yet to be answered as to whether any government department other than GDS within the Cabinet Office can operate these common components, and similarly whether there was a role for the marketplace to play in operating these common components.
-This case study talks about some recent work we’ve done towards answering this.
+The UK government has been no exception, and at the Sprint 15 conference in February 2015, 'Government as a Platform' (GaaP) was announced with a goal of developing common digital service components for government departments and the wider public sector.
+Delivering that vision to date is the Government Digital Service (GDS) with GOV.UK, VERIFY, PAY, NOTIFY and PaaS (Platform as a Service).

-i) actively drive a culture of reuse through cross-government communities and networks,
+- actively driving a culture of reuse in cross-organisation communities and networks,